When contact arrangements aren’t working

 Your own and your child’s safety during contact

 Your and your child’s safety and wellbeing are vital.
-If your ex-partner has committed any form of abuse against you and/or the children, they may use contact to control or harm you and/or the children.
+If your ex-partner has committed any form of abuse against you and/or the children arranging contact could be difficult.

 It can feel impossible if you are in the position of having to arrange ongoing contact with the other parent despite safety concerns and against your children’s wishes, or risking court sanctions for not complying with contact orders.

 If you are concerned for your child’s safety or wellbeing during visits, speak to your solicitor to find out about options for you and your children, such as using a contact centre for visits.
 Depending on your income, you may get legal aid to help pay for legal advice.
 The Scottish Child Law Centre provide free legal advice on matters concerning children.
 You can contact them on 0131 667 6333

 You can also call Parentline Scotland on 08000 28 22 33 or email firstname.lastname@example.org for advice and support.

 If you are concerned that you or your children are at any risk of threat or abuse, phone the police on 101 for advice.